EPFL-ENAC/leure-speed-to-zero/README.txt

 2) The virtual environment is to be created using the file requirements.txt.
     In PyCharm, you can create a Python environment using a requirements.txt file by following these steps:
-    Open your project: Open your project in PyCharm.
+    Open PathwayCalc as a project in PyCharm.
     Access project settings: Navigate to the project settings by clicking on File -> Settings (on Windows/Linux) or PyCharm -> Preferences (on macOS).
     Configure Python interpreter: In the settings window, find the Project: <Your Project Name> section